kairaveet/subsplice/docs/starting_with_psi.rst

 Tutorial: Starting with PSI Matrices
 ===============================

-This tutorial demonstrates how to use **splicespectrax** to perform feature selection and clustering of splicing events.
-We will start from a PSI (Percent Spliced In) file (in form of a text file or a matrix in a h5ad slot), select variable features, and then perform clustering using OncoSplice.
+This tutorial demonstrates how to use **subsplice** to perform feature selection and clustering of splicing events.
+We will start from a PSI (Percent Spliced In) file (in form of a text file or a matrix in a h5ad slot), select variable features, and then perform clustering to find the splicing subtypes (clusters comprised of samples).

 Installation
 ------------